viamrobotics/docs/docs/tutorials/foam-dart-launcher.md

 linkTitle: "Dart Launcher Robot"
 weight: 160
 type: "docs"
-description: "Use Viam to configure a rover and launch a foam dart launcher activated by GPIO pins on a Raspberry Pi."
+description: "Use Viam to configure a rover and launch a foam dart activated by GPIO pins on a Raspberry Pi."
 # SME: Kurt S. and Hazal M.
 ---